 It’s May 2002.
 Teacher friend Bud Pollack and I are at the old Stadium in the Bronx for a Sox-Yankees game that evening.
-It begins to rain, so Bud picks up his cell and calls one of his former students who was a producer at MSG at the time.
-He invited us up to visit him, and we ended up conversing with former major league stars turned baseball announcers, Jim Kaat and Bobby Murcer, in the spacious MSG broadcast booth as the rain continues to pour down onto the emerald field below.
+It begins to rain, so Bud picks up his cell and calls one of his former students, who was a producer at MSG at the time.
+He invites us to visit him, and we end up conversing with former major league stars turned baseball announcers, Jim Kaat and Bobby Murcer, in the spacious MSG broadcast booth as the rain continues pouring down onto the emerald field below.

-Just as we were departing, Bobby Murcer said, “You know, fellas, Bob Sheppard loves to meet teachers who visit the press box.
+Just as we departed, Bobby Murcer bellowed, “You know, fellas, Bob Sheppard loves to meet teachers who visit the press box!
 After all, he’s been one himself for decades.”

-Jim Kaat then explained that Bob Sheppard had taught at Columbia since the 1960’s.
+Jim Kaat then explained that Bob Sheppard had been teaching at Columbia since the 1960s.
 “Willie Mays might come into the booth, and Bob will be accommodating as always, but he feels most at home with his fellow teachers.
 I know that he would love to greet you both.”

 I thanked Mr. Sheppard profusely.
 “That does the old heart good,” I remarked.
 He threw me an appreciative smile.

-Just as Bud Pollack and I were leaving the booth, he asked me what my number was I was a player in my younger days.
+Just as Bud Pollack and I were leaving the booth, he asked me what my number was I was a pitcher in college.
 “Number 14, Mr. Sheppard,” I answered.
 “Well, Shaun, I am going to do this for you because you are a fellow teacher!”
 He then switched on a speaker in his booth and clamored in his best Mount Olympus voice: “Now pitching for Boston, number 14, Shaun Kelly, pitcher, Boston.”